lSoleyl/mp3tag/README.md

 Writes all changes back into the source file.
 When writing back the changes, the file's padding area resized to accomodate all changes without rewriting the audio data if possible.

 ### `TagData.writeToFile(path:string) -> Promise<void>`
-Writes the change frames and audio data into the specified file.
+Writes the changed frames and audio data into the specified file.

+### `TagData.writeToBuffer() -> Promise<Buffer>`
+Writes the changed frames and audio data into a newly allocated buffer.

 ### `Decoder.decodeString(buffer:Buffer) -> string`
 Decodes the content of text frames.
 The buffer's first byte specifies the used buffer encoding and the remaining bytes are treated as string content.